Taline Dadian Infante, Ed.D., RDH, Endowed Memorial Scholarship

 Dental hygiene student scholarship fund

-To make a contribution to the Taline Dadian Infante, Ed.D., RDH, Endowed Memorial Scholarship for dental hygiene students, please visit https://makelivesbetter.uthscsa.edu/infante or contact Sara Piety, director of development for the Dental School, at 210-567-6536.
+To make a contribution to the Taline Dadian Infante, Ed.D., RDH, Endowed Memorial Scholarship for dental hygiene students, please visit https://makelivesbetter.uthscsa.edu/infante or contact Sara Piety, Director of Development for the School of Dentistry, at 210-567-6536.